 - Food and drink offerings

-- The quintessential food offering of Losar is the popular New Year deep-fried cookies called khapse.
+The quintessential food offering of Losar is the popular New Year deep-fried cookies called khapse.
 On the shrine, you will often find stacks or piles of the various styles of khapse decorated with strings of dried dri (female yak) cheese (chu gong) and/or with colorfully wrapped candies.
 (See the very tall stack of khapse in the image below.
-See Lobsang’s recipe of a simple form of khapse.)
+See Lobsang’s recipe of a simple form of khapse, or our recipe post on the more fancy, circular bulug style of khapse.)

 - In Tibet, it is very popular to put a brick of thue (pronounced somewhat like “too” in English) on the shrine.
 Made of butter, dried cheese and sugar, and related to the expression kharsum ngarsum (dairy and sweetness), the thue is most likely intended to both represent and invoke abundance for the yak herds that produce the food staples of butter and cheese.
 You can see the thue in the image below near the bottom left.
 The sign that looks like a swastika on the tho is actually an ancient Buddhist symbol.(The word swastika derives from the Sanskrit word svastika, which connotes auspiciousness.)